-Incentives for all customers should reflect the utilities strategic value of the water saved.
+Incentives for participation should reflect the strategic value of the water saved to the utility.
 For communities where water saved is reducing the need for new supplies, a logical option to consider is providing an incentive comparable to the average cost of new water supply projects.
 For communities with peak production or treatment challenges, the value of water saved might include the value of avoided cost to deliver the water to the customer.
 Three examples are provided below: